Skip to main content

 I realise this might come across as a bit strange, perhaps even creepy, but I really hope it's not.
 I have no interest in who lives in these houses in terms of who they are as people; I only care about the properties, their layout, what's in each room, and if there are any cool things to find.
 People that play video games love Easter eggs, but in the world of virtual house viewings these come in the form of hidden rooms.
 "They've got a f**king fully converted cellar!
 I mutter to myself.
 "There's even a PS5 in there," I add, the act of saying it aloud perhaps to convince myself that someone wants to know this information and that I'm not wasting my life away.

 I fully appreciate that for many of you who perhaps clicked on this expecting some kind of tether to actual gaming, this is a behaviour you simply won't understand, but if you've ever been house hunting I'd like to think you get it, at least a little bit.
-"Those bastards have got an American-style fridge-freezer and a bloody utility room," I say through the tears, remembering how small my fridge is and the many icy cold trips I make to the garage to bring in a frozen loaf of bread or a new back of Dairylea triangles.
+"Those bastards have got an American-style fridge-freezer and a bloody utility room," I say through the tears, remembering how small my fridge is and the many icy cold trips I make to the garage to bring in a frozen loaf of bread or a new pack of Dairylea triangles.
 If I simply uprooted my family and moved miles away from everyone and everything I know, we could have it all.
 Even an internal separate washer and dryer.
 Perhaps the platinum trophy of home ownership.

 It's gone midnight and I've found a "doer upper" huge 6-bedroom house for less money than my current home.
 I wander its hallways like a ghost trapped on earth until the mansion reaches its true potential.
 Every second room is barren, stripped back to the floorboards, and the walls show decades of bodged decorating.
 My bleary eyes awaken when I stumble across a stairway that leads down.
 I've found another floor, three more desolate rooms in need of even more repair than the ones above.
 Rooms that weren't on the 2D floor plan.
 There's nothing save for one empty photo frame.
 "Environmental storytelling," I think to myself, an Xbox Achievement popping into my brain.
 "Another Easter egg found."